epics-rip/exampleCPP/arrayPerformance/README.md

 ## Brief Summary

-The programs are:

-* arrayPerformanceMain
-    This is server and also a configurable number of longArrayMonitor clients.
-    The clients can use either the local or remote providers.
-    The monitor code is the same code that is used by longArrayMonitorMain.
-* longArrayMonitorMain
-    Remote client that monitors the array served by arrayPerformanceMain.
-* longArrayGetMain
-    Remote client that uses channelGet to access the array served by arrayPerformanceMain.
-* longArrayPutMain
-     Remote client that uses channelPut to access the array served by arrayPerformanceMain.
+Provides an IOC with a combination of V3 DBRecords, PVRecords, and also starts pvaSrv.

 ## Building

-If a proper RELEASE.local file exists one or two directory levels above **arrayPerformance** then just type:
+If a proper RELEASE.local file exists one or two directory levels above **database** then just type:

     make